bestia-dev/cargo_crev_web/README.md

 I used my second email, because my first email is used for my personal GitHub LucianoBestia.
 On the google vm web server I created an SSH key and copied the key to GitHub to have SSH access.
 I forked the template <https://github.com/crev-dev/crev-proofs>.
-For fetch I will open a new screen session:
+For git fetch and reindex I will open a new screen session:
 `screen -S cargo_crev_web_git`
 to reconnect later: `screen -r cargo_crev_web_git`
 I will need the credentials for ssh for GitHub: